 We reserve the right to change the rules at any time.

-- Wins and small amount of doubles matter for pool progression.
+- Wins and net point difference matter for pool progression.

 - Longsword, Sabre and Sword & Buckler: 3 points for hits to head and thrusts to torso.
 2 points for other hits.

-- Rapier and dagger: 3 points for thrusts to head or torso.
+- Rapier and dagger: 3 points for thrusts to head or torso with the sword.
 1 point for other hits.

-- Afterblows and doubles: both scores counted against each other.
+- Afterblows and doubles: both scores are counted in full

-- Other grappling does not score but can be used to control the other fencer.
+- Grappling does not score but can be used to control the other fencer to gain a touch with a scoring weapon.
 Throws, joint locks, and kicks are prohibited.